Morris Dees: Marketing career

-Political campaigns

-Dees was active as financial director of George McGovern's presidential campaign in 1972.
-He was national finance director for Jimmy Carter's presidential campaign in 1976, and he was finance chairman for Edward Kennedy's presidential campaign in 1980.

-Civil rights legal practice
+Legal career

 In his 1991 autobiography Dees wrote that in 1962, as a young lawyer, he had represented Ku Klux Klan member Claude Henley, who faced federal charges for attacking Freedom Riders in an incident documented by a Life magazine photographer.
 When Dees learned that another lawyer had asked for $15,000 to represent Henley, Dees offered to do the job for $5,000, which was roughly the median household annual salary in America at the time.
 Dees's defense helped Henley gain an acquittal.
 Dees later said he had an "epiphany" and regretted defending Henley.

 In 1969, Dees sued the Young Men's Christian Association (YMCA) in Montgomery, Alabama, at the request of African-American civil rights activist Mary Louise Smith.
 She said that her son Vincent and nephew Edward had been refused admission to attend a YMCA summer camp.
 The YMCA was a private organization and therefore not bound by the provisions of the Civil Rights Act of 1964, which prohibited racial discrimination in public facilities.

 But Dees discovered that, in order to avoid desegregating its recreational facilities, the city of Montgomery had signed a secret agreement with the YMCA to operate them as private facilities and on the city's behalf.
 He introduced evidence of this agreement in court and challenged the constitutionality of the YMCA's position.
 The trial court ruled that the YMCA effectively had a "municipal charter" by this agreement with the city, and was therefore bound by the Fourteenth Amendment (and the Civil Rights Act) to desegregate its facilities.
 The United States Court of Appeals for the Fifth Circuit partly affirmed the trial judge's finding, reversing his order that the YMCA use affirmative action to racially integrate its board of directors.
 According to historian Timothy Minchin, Dees was "emboldened by this victory" when he founded the SPLC in 1971.